sinalotfim/data-structures-and-algorithms/linear-data-structures/linked-list.md

    - Each node has data and a pointer to the next node.
 ![Linked List](./assets/../../assets/singly-linked-list.webp)
 1. `Doubly Linked List`:
-   - We add a pointer to the previous node in a doubly-linked list.
-   - Thus, we can go in either direction: forward or backward.
+   - We add a pointer to the previous node in a doubly-linked list, thus, we can go in either direction: forward or backward.
 ![Linked List](./assets/../../assets/doubly-linked-list.webp)
 1. `Circular Linked List`:
    - A circular linked list is a variation of a linked list in which the last element is linked to the first element.